 Inventories are measured at the lower of cost and net realizable value.
 The cost of inventories comprises costs of purchase and costs incurred in bringing the inventories to their present location and condition.
 Net realizable value is the estimated selling price in the ordinary course of business less the estimated costs of completion and the estimated selling costs.
 The Company periodically evaluates the condition and age of inventories and makes provisions for slow moving inventories accordingly.

 Cost of inventories is determined as follows:

-Purchased products and raw materials - using the weighted average cost method or using the "first-in, first-out" method.
+Purchased products and raw materials - using the weighted average cost method.